denisdefreyne/fast-aleck/README.md

 Fast Aleck is a tool for making text look smarter by using proper Unicode characters.
 For example, ... becomes … (`&hellip;`) and -- becomes — (`&mdash;`).
 Its goal is to be the fastest text cleaning tool out there.
 It is HTML-aware and also supports UTF-8.

+Fast Aleck is **alpha quality**.
+Expect things to break.
+If it breaks, please do let me know!
+Crash reports and examples of incorrect output are *greatly* appreciated!

 How fast is it really?
 ----------------------